k3an3/pyshell/README.md

 # PyShell - Shellify Your HTTP Command Injection!

+This fork of PyShell allows PyShell to be reused for arbitrary HTTP command injection situations, not just PHP.
+Simply write the request code, import and initialize a PyShell object, and pass it your function.
+Then, all of the existing PyShell magic will work for you!

 Firewall got you down?
 Are your reverse-shell connection attempts being filtered?
 Are you stuck working solely over HTTP / HTTPS?
 Then this just might be just the thing for you.